Last updated on June 7th, 2018

 When you solder the wire (either before, after or instead of crimping), unless carefully done, the wire stiffens.
 It might happen due to excessive heat but it mainly happens thanks to solder getting under the insulation by capillary action.
 If you apply heat too long (using too small a solder iron), it’s pretty much unavoidable.
 For soldering newbies it’s even worse, as they tend to apply too much solder to begin with.

+Another factor when choosing to crimp or solder or vehicles is the repetitive wire movement.
 When solder gets past the insulation, the wire loses flexibility.
 Just try bending a soldered wire splice to see it for yourself.
 If you install it on a vehicle, every vibration is like bending the wire a little bit.
 Eventually the cables shear off little by little until there is nothing more than a few strands holding it together.
 As the cable’s effective diameter reduces, the intermittent failure issues start popping up.
 Finally, the solder-reinforced wire fails.

 This is even worse on motorcycles, thanks to their reduced weight and high vibrations.
 Furthermore, its wiring is generally exposed to high heat and to the elements (read water) which compound the issue with accelerated corrosion.